evansbenj/2024_BIO722/5_more_on_Stacks.md

 `cp -r /1/scratch/BIO720_Bens_section/Stacks_Results_chrX ~/my_monkey_data/.`

-Let's first look at the catalog file like this:
+Let's unzip the catalog file and check it out like this:

+`gunzip batch_1.catalog.tags.tsv.gz`

+and then

 `more batch_1.catalog.tags.tsv`